-Without a degree, you must obtain 6,000 hours (or three years) of experience.
-Interestingly, this is where Rhode Island differs from other states--providing counselors a means of "leveling up" by earning hours on the job.
+Without a degree, alcohol and drug counselors must obtain 6,000 hours (or three years) of experience.
+Interestingly, this is where Rhode Island differs from other states--providing alcohol and drug counselors a means of "leveling up" by earning hours on the job.

 Still, it pays to go to school.
 If you have an associate's degree in a relevant field, that can knock off 1,000 hours of experience.
 A bachelor's degree will account for 2,000 hours, while a master's degree accounts for 4,000.

 Additional hours may be earned through practicum, internships, and board-approved volunteer work.

 Finally, at the master’s level, you can advance to the Certified Advanced Alcohol and Drug Counselor (CAADC) designation.
 Here, because of the additional degree, hours are reduced.
 You’ll need 180 hours of education credits in alcohol and drug counseling, plus one year of work experience and 100 supervised hours.